jwharm/java-gi/README.md

         box.append(button);
         window.setChild(box);
-        window.show();
+        window.present();
     }
 }
 ```

-- Because the Panama foreign function API is still in preview status, add the `--enable-preview` command-line parameter when compiling and running your application.
+While the Panama foreign function API is still in preview status, you must add the `--enable-preview` JVM parameter when compiling and running your application.
 To suppress warnings about native access, also add `--enable-native-access=org.gnome.glib,org.gnome.gtk`.

-- It is recommended to download the Javadoc documentation and sources to assist during the development of your GTK application.
-Both are available in the Packages section.
+It is recommended to download the Javadoc documentation and sources to assist during the development of your GTK application.
+The original docstrings have been transformed to Javadoc syntax, so they are really nice to use.

-## Generating Java-GI bindings
+## Examples

-The instructions above link to pre-built bindings for the entire GTK4 library stack and LibAdwaita.

-If you want to generate bindings for other versions, platforms or libraries, follow these steps:
-- Clone the Java-GI project, either the latest release 0.4 (based on OpenJDK 19) or the latest version from the main branch (unstable, and based on OpenJDK 20).
-- First, download and install [JDK 19](https://jdk.java.net/19/) or JDK 20.
-- Running `./gradlew build` is enough to generate and build GLib, Gtk, Adwaita and GStreamer bindings.

-The GIR files are downloaded from [gircore/gir-files](https://github.com/gircore/gir-files) repository by the Gradle build script, so you don't need to install any development packages.

-The resulting jar files are located in the `[module]/build/libs` folders.

-If you run Java-GI from the main branch, you might encounter errors about an unsupported class file version.
-Gradle does not support JDK 20 yet.
-It works for me, but YMMV.
+You can find some examples [here](https://github.com/jwharm/java-gi-examples).
+Each example can be separately built and run with `gradle run`.

+- Very basic "Hello world" app
+- "Peg Solitaire" game (ported from the Gtk demo)
+- Calculator
+- Simple notepad

 ## Features

+Nearly all types, functions and parameters defined in the GIR files for Gtk, LibAdwaita and GStreamer are supported by Java-GI.
+Even complex function signatures with combinations of arrays, callbacks, out-parameters and varargs are available in Java.

 Some interesting features of the bindings that Java-GI generates:

-### Coverage

-Almost all types, functions and parameters defined in the GIR files for GTK and GStreamer are supported by java-gi.
-Even complex function signatures with combinations of arrays, callbacks, out-parameters and varargs are available in Java.

 ### Javadoc

-The API docstrings are translated into Javadoc, so they are directly available in your IDE.
+All API docstrings are translated into Javadoc, so they are directly available in your IDE.

 As an example, the generated documentation of `gtk_button_get_icon_name` contains links to other methods, and specifies the return value.
 This is all translated to valid Javadoc: